What Is Pyloric Stenosis?

 The doctor will ask detailed questions about the baby's feeding and vomiting patterns, including what the vomit looks like.
-The baby will be examined, and any weight loss or failure to maintain growth since birth will be noted.
+The doctor will do an exam, and note any weight loss or failure to maintain growth since birth.

-The doctor will check for a lump in the abdomen, which usually is firm and movable and feels like an olive.
-If the doctor feels this lump, it's a strong indication that a baby has pyloric stenosis.
+The doctor will check for a lump in the abdomen.
+If the doctor feels this lump, which usually is firm and movable and feels like an olive, it's a strong indication that a baby has pyloric stenosis.

-When pyloric stenosis seems likely, an abdominal ultrasound usually is done.
-The enlarged, thickened pylorus can be seen on ultrasound images.
+If pyloric stenosis seems likely, the doctor probably will order an abdominal ultrasound.
+The enlarged, thickened pylorus will show on ultrasound images.
 The doctor may ask that the baby not be fed for several hours before an ultrasound.

-Sometimes a barium swallow is done instead of an ultrasound.
-Babies swallow a small amount of a chalky liquid (barium), and then special X-rays are taken to view the pyloric area of the stomach to see if there is any narrowing or blockage.
+Sometimes doctors order a barium swallow instead of an ultrasound.
+Babies swallow a small amount of a chalky liquid (barium).
+Then, special X-rays are done that let the doctor check the pyloric area for any narrowing or blockage.

 The doctor also might order blood tests to check levels of electrolytes (minerals that help keep fluids balanced and vital organs working properly).
 An electrolyte imbalance often happens due to the ongoing vomiting of stomach acid and dehydration, and needs to be corrected.

 When an infant is diagnosed with pyloric stenosis, either by ultrasound or barium swallow, the baby will be admitted to the hospital and prepared for surgery.
 Any dehydration or electrolyte problems in the blood will be corrected with intravenous (IV) fluids, usually within 24 hours.